 Find out what Columbia trainees and faculty think most distinguishes the Center as a place to learn, teach, and grow.

 TFP builds on a psychodynamic object relations model of psychological functioning.
 The treatment focuses on internalized images of self and other that organize the patient’s interpersonal experience.
-The exaggerated, distorted, and unrealistic internal images of self and other characteristics of severe personality disorders are associated with problems in mood regulation, self-esteem, and interpersonal relationships.
+The exaggerated, distorted, and unrealistic internal images of self and other that characterizes of severe personality disorders are associated with problems in mood regulation, self-esteem, and interpersonal relationships.
 The aim of the treatment is to modify these internalized relationship patterns by exploring them as they are activated in the therapeutic relationship and in the patient’s interpersonal life.
-The ultimate aim is to create more stable, realistic and better-integrated experiences of self and other, leading to improved interpersonal functioning and adaptation to life.
+The ultimate aim is to help the patient develop more stable, realistic and better-integrated experiences of self and other, leading to improved interpersonal functioning and adaptation to life.

-This course will begin with review of the principles and techniques of TFP.
-It will then move on to case material.
-The instructors will provide the initial case material, including videos of sessions that illustrate management of typical situations.
-After this introductory phase, the course will shift to primarily discussion and supervision of participants’ cases.
+This course begins with review of the principles and techniques of TFP.
+It then moves on to case material.
+Instructors provide the initial case material, including videos of sessions that illustrate management of common clinical situations.
+After this introductory phase, the course shifts to focus on discussion and supervision of participants’ cases.
 After completing this course participants should have acquired the fund of knowledge and clinical skills to be a competent TFP therapist.
 Participants will receive a certificate from the Columbia University Center for Psychoanalytic Training and Research for the year-long course.

 The educational program consists of 34 weekly seminars over the course of the year.T

 1. Weekly seminar in Manhattan held on Tuesday afternoons from 2:15 - 3:45 p.m. at 122 East 42nd Street (near Lexington Avenue)

 2. Weekly seminar held on Tuesday afternoons from 4:00 - 5:00 p.m.
 EST conducted by videoconference.